elocitytechnologies/elocity/docs/FAQs/FAQs.md

 While scenario 1 is the most ideal, realistically one of 2-5 will be configured as a policy.
 To avoid any likelihood of these events, it is best recommended to always pay your due invoices on time and never miss a due date.

 ### How is my wallet balance calculated?
-Wallet balance (or [Service Balance](/docs/Subscribers/AccountCentre/WalletandTransactions) is a real-time 'ability to spend' on Apiculus CloudConsole.
-It is a net total of your credit limit, all charges incurred and all payments made for your account.
+Wallet balanceis a net total of your credit limit, all charges incurred and all payments made for your account.

 ```
 Service Balance = Credit Limit - sum(Incurred Charges) + sum(Payments)